Who is Maria Wild? Meet Love Island’s Casa Amor contestant with links to a former Islander

 - Who’s is the cast of Love Island 2019?

-In a format change, it’s the girls who will be entering the ‘secret’ second villa while the boys remain behind.
+In a format change, it’s the girls entered the ‘secret’ second villa while the boys remained behind.

-But they’re in just as much risk of getting their head turned, with six new girls entering the original villa.

-Here’s all you need to know about Maria Wild – an Instagram star who’s got her eye on our man Anton….
+Here’s all you need to know about Maria Wild – an Instagram star who said she had her eye on our man Anton….

 Meet Maria Wild….